sethvan/seth_ql/README.md

    _"C:\Program Files\MySQL\MySQL Server 8.0\include"_

    In _Configuration_ _Properties_ _>_ _Linker_ _>_ _Input_ _>_ _Additional_ _Dependencies_:
-   Add _seth_ql.lib_ and ( depending on which you are using ) _libmysql.lib_ or _mysqlclient.lib_ .
+   Add _seth_ql.lib_.

    In _Configuration_ _Properties_ _>_ _Linker_ _>_ _General_ _>_ _Additional_ _Library_ _Directories_:
-   Add the paths to the directory where _seth_ql.lib_ is and the one where your MySQL library is.
+   Add the paths to the directory where _seth_ql.lib_ is.

    If you installed the library, the lib directory for _seth_ql_ will be in the same directory as it´s
    include directory.
 If not then it will be the path to the specific build´s folder inside of the
    _seth_ql_ repo´s _out/build_ folder ( i.e., _out/build/x64-release_ ).
-   The path for your MySQL library you will have to find.
-On my machine it is this:
-   _"C:\Program Files\MySQL\MySQL Server 8.0\include"_
    Save changes.

-   Now just include _<mysql/mysql.h>_ and _"seth_ql.h"_ in the source files where you want to use the library
+   Now just include _<mysql.h>_ and _"seth_ql.h"_ in the source files where you want to use the library
    and you should be good to go.
+If using includes from a package manager the path may be _<mysql/mysql.h>_ that
+   needs to be included.

 ## Principal classes and functions